bhendi-boi/wb_lcd_display/readme.md

 | `LCD_E`     | Same as LCD                     |
 | `LCD_RS`    | Same as LCD                     |
 | `LCD_RW`    | Same as LCD                     |

+- lcd ram has only 66:0 words.
+So wb_addr_i should be less than 67